Ernemann Kino II

 — Kinematographie und ERNEMANN-KINO.

 The tiny build is really a marvel to look at, it’s like a shrunk down Pathe Studio camera that literally fits in the palm of your hand.
 This is one of my favorite cameras.
+But was it Germany’s first small-gauge camera made exclusively for amateur use?

 c.
 1904 Ernemann Kino II